olyhaa/oly-eats/README.md

 ## File Structure

-The repo is split into two folders:
+The repo is split into two directories:

 - `client` which contains the front-end React code
 - `server` which contains the back-end Apollo/GraphQL server